ipod825/HOPE/README.md

 and the parity matrix 00111_10110_01000

 WH_cplex -paritylevel 1 -timelimit 30(timeout in seconds) -number 3(number of checks) -skipelim -matrix 00111_10110_01000 /home/user/test.uai

+# A quick guide to the source code

+Hope.java: the core of the inference algorithm.
+It will choose which quantile to estimate and generate optimization instances.

+RunParams.java: the class to hold the parameters (timeout, solver, constraint type,...etc).
+It also provide the function to generate an optimization instance based on the parameters.

+CplexInstance: a Cplex optimization instance.
+It will invoke the WishCplex and provide a desired parity matrix.

+LSInstance: a LocalSolver optimization instance.
+It will parse the .uai file and convert the problem into LocalSolver format.

+The aforementioned files constitutes the core of the code.
+The rest are mostly helpers.